-Like other areas of legal research, the basic tax research methodology is as follows:
+Like other areas of legal research, the basic tax research method is as follows:

 1. Establish the facts.